andremsalisep/devops-24-25-1241899/CA1/README.md

 #### Part 1.2: Developing in Secondary Branch

+##### Part 1.2 Goals
+-   Create a branch called "email-field".
+-   Add support for the email field.
+-   Add related unit tests for Employees and the validation of their attributes.
+-   Merge with Master Branch and tag v1.3.0.
+-   Create a branch for fixing bugs called "fix-invalid-email".
+-   Add a validation to assure email field contains @.
+-   Merge with Master Branch and use a minor tag v1.3.1.
+-   At the end of the assignment mark the repository with the tag ca1-part1.2.

+##### Part 1.2 Development

 1. **Creating a new Branch**

 To create a new branch to develop the email field, we start using the command **git checkout -b email-field**.